Allison Transmission Logo

 In the 2010s, Allison Transmission reached new milestones by diversifying and expanding its operations.

-In 2023, Allison Transmission continues to revolutionize the transportation sector with state-of-the-art transmissions for a variety of applications.
+In 2023, Allison Transmission continues to revolutionize the transportation sector with state-of-the-art transmissions for various applications.

 Meaning and History